The St. Louis Red Stockings 1876 season

 By February of 1876, the National League of Professional Base Ball Players had organized with clubs in Boston, Philadelphia (the Athletics), Hartford, New York (the Mutuals), Chicago, St. Louis (the Brown Stockings), Louisville and Cincinnati.
 One provision in the rules of the organization prohibited two clubs from the same city entering for the championship.
 This rule prevented several clubs from the National Association of 1875 from joining the League, including the St. Louis Reds, the Philadelphias and the Atlantics of Brooklyn.
 A second provision prohibited League clubs from playing teams outside the League as a visiting club, which prevented visiting NL clubs from playing the Reds while in St. Louis.
 The two rules left the Reds (and many other clubs) on the outside of the top tier of professional baseball.
 The Reds nonetheless pushed forward in 1876 as a professional organization.
 Their lineup included Redmond (ss), Morgan (p), and Dillon (now at 2b), the last holdovers from the original 1873 club.
 Art Croft (1b), Tom Oran (cf), Dan Collins (3b), John Magner (lf) and Tom Loftus (rf) returned from 1875.
 Rounding out the nine was Tom Dolan (c), who appeared in one game with the team in 1875 (as a fill-in in Louisville).

 In 1876, St. Louis had three professional clubs, the Brown Stockings, the Reds, and the Stocks, a club organized the previous summer, and whose president in 1876 was former Red Zach Mulhall.(3) The Stocks built a park for the 1876 season near Easton (now Martin Luther King) and Vandeventer, a site the Brown Stockings had initially considered in 1875 for their park.
 At the tail end of 1875, the Stocks and Reds split four games in October, and the rematch in 1876 was highly anticipated in the city.
-The Stocks roster included imported players John Abadie, Joe Simmons, and John (Studs) Bancker, as well as brothers Jack and Bill Gleason and pitcher Pud Galvin.
+The Stocks roster included imported players John Abadie, Joe Simmons, and John (Studs) Bancker, as well as St. Louis locals, brothers Jack and Bill Gleason and pitcher Jim (Pud) Galvin.
 After the Stocks lost the first game on May 21 by a score of 10-8, they lured Harry Luff and Jack Farrell away from Memphis.
-The Reds still beat the Stocks in their second matchup, on June 4, by a score of 6-2.
-The Stocks notched a win in the third game by a score of 10-9, with the Reds scoring four in the final inning to fall just short on the comeback.
-The fourth games was a decisive 8-0 voctor for the Reds on June 11..
-Jack Gleason received a trial with the Reds a few days later, while it seems the Stocks disbanded.(4)
+The Reds beat the Stocks in their second matchup, on June 4, by a score of 6-2.

 The games